N2ITN/Demographics-Prejudice-Status/README.md

-# Exploring the Demographics of Social Status
+# Exploring the Demographics of Social Status and Prejudice

 ## Exploratory Data Analysis
 This notebook explores survey data on attitudes towards various social groups from a recent research paper (more below).